Blob Storage

 Params

-'admin-read-write' | 'admin-read-only' | 'object-read-write' | 'object-read-only'
+.'admin-read-write' | 'admin-read-only' | 'object-read-write' | 'object-read-only'

 Returns an object with the following properties: